Table of Contents

 The impact of COPD and lung disease

 If you or a loved one has just been diagnosed with chronic lung disease or chronic obstructive pulmonary disease (COPD), you might be wondering what the best way to stay healthy is.
+Medications like generic ADVAIR DISKUS® are helpful, but you may need to learn some more helpful routines.
 After all, it can be scary to find out that you have a condition that will never go away.
 Even worse is finding out how it impacts what you can and cannot do.
 So while health might not have been the first thing on your mind before your diagnosis, it almost certainly will be after.

 It’s not news that exercise can maintain, and even help improve, your health!
 Exercise holds a number of benefits for those with COPD, too.
 This includes improving how well the body uses oxygen, reducing the intensity of COPD symptoms, strengthening the cardiovascular system, and increasing endurance.